Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Wang Yi zipping

 This trick relies on a [neutral L-stick bug](#Neutral-L-stick-bugs).
-If you do Wang Yi's regular air attack high in air while keeping L-stick neutral, her air momentum starts building exponentially.
-Eventually she will zip forward at such a high velocity that she can potentially even end up outside the level boundaries.
+If you do Wang Yi's regular air attack at least 5-6 meters air while keeping L-stick neutral, her horizontal velocity starts building exponentially.
+Eventually she will zip to her current direction at such a high velocity that she can potentially even end up outside the level boundaries.

 The effect is different depending on your frame rate.
 At higher frame rates, the trick is more controllable and it only sends you flying forward at an extremely high speed.
-At low frame rate, your velocity increases past all comprehension and your coordinates may end up wrapping (?), causing Wang Yi to essentially teleport somewhere with a small degree of randomness.
+At low frame rate, your velocity increases past all comprehension and your coordinates may end up wrapping (?), causing Wang Yi to essentially teleport somewhere in a somewhat unintuitive way.

+This glitch is tough to setup because the outcome is dependent on both your current movement speed and height as well as the way you end the zip.
+If you press nothing and just let the zip run its course, it will eventually stop by itself (usually with Wang Yi somewhere fairly close to the original zipping location or somewhere out of bounds).
+However, you can also end the zip early by doing other actions, including just pressing L-stick to clamp Wang Yi's velocity to something sane.
+I don't think there is actual randomness to the zip, but to do some teleportations I think you have to precisely interrupt the zip at a specific point.

+You usually start Wang Yi zipping after a double jump to quickly build up forward velocity, but it can really be done after almost any air action if you just have enough height.
+For instance, if you just switch to Wang Yi and do her regular air attack immediately after doing Zhang He's air special after a wallzip, you start building velocity towards Wang Yi's right, offering an alternative setup for creating different types of zip trajectories.

 This is without a doubt the single fastest movement tactic in the game - it's so fast that it literally breaks the game's physics.
 It's difficult to control, but being able to go nearly instantly from spot A to spot B can be very handy in speedruns.
-This is also the only known way to teleport past level boundaries, which is a rather unique utility.
-Unfortunately, the high difficulty and randomness of this trick makes it mostly relevant for individual level runs.
-You also need a lot of height to really make use of the exponential speed gain.
+This is also the only known way to teleport past walls, which is a rather unique utility.
+Unfortunately, the comparative weirdness and high difficulty of some of this trick's setups makes it mostly relevant for individual level runs.
+You need a lot of height to really make use of the exponential speed gain, which means Wang Yi usually likes to be paired up with Zhang He or infinite jumpers for building up good height in the first place.

 This trick DOES work in the original WO3, but it's much harder to set up since your ways of gaining a lot of height are far more limited.